On the left is a 2D floor plan of a house.

 This sort of view is as close as being in an actual show house without physically being there.

-A friend once asked if I know of any free software which could help him convert a 2D floor plan into a 3D walk through model.
+A friend once asked if I know of any free software which could help him convert a 2D floor plan into a 3D walkthrough model.

 He basically wanted the ability to plan and furnish his new home via the software.

-I tried to search for such a tool and found this one called Sweet Home 3D – a free interior design tool which helps you place furniture on a 2D house floor plan, with a 3D preview.
+I tried to search for such a tool and found this one called Sweet Home 3D – a free interior design tool that helps you place furniture on a 2D house floor plan, with a 3D preview.

 3D View of the Dry Kitchen